I have a furniture makeover for you today that I was inspired to complete by an idea from a reader who asked me to post more painted furniture ideas.

 Very classic in white.

-Idea #4: I have always wanted to have a pantry like the one above.
-A walk-in one with a chalkboard door to write grocery lists or just to have fun and draw on.
+Idea #4: A walk-in one with a chalkboard door to write grocery lists or just to have fun and draw on.
 I thought about doing it on my Pantry doors, but I didn’t want to make personalized changes to fixed parts of the house if we moved.
 Now I finally have it, but on the cabinet next to my pantry.

 I can change what I draw or write on each panel.
 I am going to have lots of fun with it.
 It I tire of it, I can simply paint over the chalkboard paint or can continue the bead board wallpaper to the front panels.